zetapush-demo/avengers-chat/TUTORIAL.md

 }
 ```

-    - Get all messages in the conversation from stack service
+- Get all messages in the conversation from stack service.

 ```js
 async getMessages() {